moviepilot/neoscout/README.md

 }
 ```

 Some properties may additionally specify a value type under `type`.
-Verification of value types is
+Verification of value types needs to be
 specified programmatically.